jasmainak/mne-workshop-brown/_build/raw_to_evoked/epochs.md

 ```

+Note that epochs constructed in this manner will not have their
+data available until explicitly read into memory, which you can do with
+[get_data](https://martinos.org/mne/dev/generated/mne.Epochs.html#mne.Epochs.get_data).
+Alternatively, you can use
+`preload=True`.

 Epochs behave similarly to [`mne.io.Raw`](https://martinos.org/mne/dev/generated/mne.io.Raw.html#mne.io.Raw) objects.
 They have an
 [`info`](https://martinos.org/mne/dev/generated/mne.Info.html#mne.Info) attribute that has all of the same
 information, as well as a number of attributes unique to the events contained